nashpay/tech-workshop-1/README.md

 # tech-workshop-1
-Collection of project files for Docker and Kubernetes Worshop
+Collection of project files for Docker and Kubernetes Workshop